 A click on stops show your stop or take profit, as well as the pips between.
 You can see below my stop loss, which ended up costing me $500 I would have made (hit and then bounced way up).
 And to think I just did it for the screen shot you probably won’t even look at.

-Top it off with a troll box that is actually quite civil, entertaining and interesting, and the whole trading experience is quite nice.
+Top it off with a troll box that is actually relatively civil, entertaining and interesting – although it was recently infiltrated by a bunch of bcash trolls – and the whole trading experience is quite nice.

 Note that a negative fee amount represents a rebate.

 The ticker expresses the expiration of the particular futures contract – I use the above tickers simply for demonstrative purposes as many would have expired prior to your reading this sentence.
 The first three letters are the coin symbol, followed by the month code, standard across the derivatives industry, and then the year in which the contract settles.